angular-sanctuary/angular-hub/CONTRIBUTING.md

 ### Communities

+> The goal of this feature is to help people be part of communities.
+> For this reason, only active communities are accepted.
+> Removal of communities might be considered if not active for the last 2 years.

 To add a new community, update the `angular-hub/src/public/assets/data/community.json` by adding a new item to the array.
 The item should match this format: